hamzaafzalv/your_perfume_shop/README.md

 Feel free to reach out to me at [your@email.com](mailto:your@email.com) for questions or collaboration!

+Disclaimer: The data is generated using ChatGPT hence can be deemed unrealistic and inaccurate.

 For the complete code and details, please refer to the [Jupyter Notebook](perfume_sales_data.ipynb) and the [GitHub repository](https://github.com/hamzaafzalv/your_perfume_shop).